kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_interactive_kelvin.md

 - But can I form groups in [there](room)?
 - can we make small groups as well?
 - do you have any tables in [the](room) room [beta](room)?
+- Very good!
+Can I make small groups for discussions?

 ## intent:ask_for_room_size
 - Can there be [150](nr_of_people) people?